wonderzombie/youandmeandirc/README.markdown

 ### TODO

-* actually implement event listeners/observers/whatever
+* actually implement event listeners/observers/whatever -- mostly done
+  * however, consider adding some notion of events. the way the bot does names is kind of bogus.

+* use channels for reading/writing

+* score.go wants to use information from seen.go. this is impossible right now, as all the modules' state is siloed.

 * proof of concept: canned responses
-	* copy botty's responses
+	* copy botty's responses -- DONE
 	* "no"
-* delay in typing rather than instant
+* delay in typing rather than instant -- DONE
 	* 0.01 - 0.02 per character
 * emotes
 	* could copy botty's